 Unity is a quality of wholeness and oneness that is achieved by the proper use of art elements and principles.
 Understood as a complete opposite to the notion of variety in art, unity is both an idea of calmness, simplicity, or repetition of the same.
 On the other hand, the atmosphere of unity is present in gestural and expressive paintings as well.
 At the core of this principle, is, in fact, a question – How does one achieve a sense of order in the composition without being boring?

 Understanding that all the pieces of the work need to function in the same direction, many artists decide to restrict their color choices, to rely on the use of the same, or use of an overall texture and pattern in order to achieve harmony.
 The use of similar objects, common motif or background, focus on the same brushstroke, and inquiry into the notions of balance or symmetry are all understood as compositional tools.
 Artists do not employ these tools within one strict method but rather in the chase for harmony we recognize certain trademarks of each individual style.
-Some prefer to use only primary colors, repeat geometric shapes on a neutral background, or use a variety of texture created with various lines.
+To achieve unity in art, some prefer to use only primary colors, repeat geometric shapes on a neutral background, or use a variety of texture created with various lines.

-Examples of Harmonious Solutions
+Examples of Harmonious Solutions by Different Artists

 Thinking back to the age of Renaissance, the golden ratio or golden rectangle was one of the first compositional tools that exemplified the search for order.
 This search reflected the admiration for nature and divine.
 Various painters, such as Leonardo da Vinci, Salvador Dali, or Georges Seurat implemented the idea of the golden ratio.
 Today, we are provided with a grid which in fact helps us to recognize the placement of the artwork parts following such an old idea.
 The idea of the grid today various graphic designers use to help arrange different elements in poster or web page design.